AppliedRecognition/Ver-ID-Credentials-Android-Sample/README.md

 		boolean showGuide = true;
 		// If you want to show the result of the scan to the user set this to true boolean showResult = true;
-		// To extract a face that's suitable for face recognition boolean detectFaceForRecognition = true;
 		// Set the region where the requested card was issued.
 		// If you want the API to guess use the RegionUtil utility class.
 		// The utility class will base the region on the device's SIM card provider
 		// or on the device's locale.
 If you want the user to choose the region
 		// set the variable to Region.GENERAL.
-		Region region = RegionUtil.getUserRegion(this);
+		IDDocument document = RegionUtil.getDefaultDocumentForUserRegion(this);
 		// Construct ID capture settings
-		VerIDIDCaptureSettings settings = new VerIDIDCaptureSettings(region, showGuide, showResult, detectFaceForRecognition);
+		VerIDIDCaptureSettings settings = new VerIDIDCaptureSettings(document, showGuide, showResult);
 		// Construct an intent
-		VerIDIDCaptureIntent intent = new VerIDIDCaptureIntent(this, settings);
+		VerIDIDCaptureIntent intent = new VerIDIDCaptureIntent(this, verID, settings);
 		// Start the ID capture activity
 		startActivityForResult(intent, REQUEST_CODE_ID_CAPTURE);
 	}